Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Siberian cats do shed.
 All cats shed to a certain degree (except for certain hairless breeds like Sphynx cats.)
 Siberians have luxurious, dense coats and certainly shed a fair bit!
 You will definitely see your Siberian’s hair on your rug, your chairs, your sofa and your lap, because that’s where your cat will spend lots of time 🙂

 Do consider this factor when you think of getting a Siberian cat.
 If a bit too much shedding is going to be a problem, you might want to look at a different breed.
-For Siberian cat lovers it’s only a minor inconvenience and the love and fun that these beautiful cats bring in your life make it fully worth it.
+For Siberian cat lovers it’s only a minor inconvenience and the love and fun that these beautiful cats bring in your life will make it fully worth it.

 What do you love most about your Siberian?